sourced/deploymentmanager-samples/community/cloud-foundation/docs/userguide.md

 The order of execution for `delete` is reversed (compared to `create` or `update`).
-This prevents DM from attempting to delete, for example, a network resource while an instance resource (dependent on the network) still existed.
+This prevents DM from attempting to delete, for example, a network resource while an instance resource (dependent on the network) still exists.

 `Note:` The CFT silently ignores deletion of deployments that do not exits.
 This covers those cases where the deletion of a specific deployment had